pablerass/pablerass.github.io/_posts/2015-08-06-git-from-plumber-to-porcelain.md

 drwx------ 4 ... ago  7 19:59 refs
 {% endhighlight %}

+Being *Git* a distributed control version system, this folder represents a full individual consistent repository.

-In this post, I intend to cover at least `branches`, `HEAD`, `index`, `objects` and `refs` files and directories.
-Each of them contains all the information used by *Git* to manage source code versions, branches and everything you do when `clone`, `commit`, `branch` or `checkout` commands are executed.
+In this post, I intend to cover at least `HEAD`, `index`, `objects` and `refs` files and directories, despite `index` is not yet created.
+Each of them contains all the information used by *Git* to manage file  versions, branches and everything is done when `commit`, `branch` or `checkout` commands are executed.
+However we will not talk about `pull`, `push` and `clone` commands, that are used for synchronizing different repositories.

 # Git internals

-If you see it from its internals, *Git* is a key, value store.
-The key is calculated using a hash function over the value .
-In a simple way, the content is stored as a file into the `object` folder its file name to represent the key value.
+If you see it from its internals, *Git* is a _key-value_ store of objects.
+The key is calculated using a _sha_ function over the value adding some meta data.
+In a simple way, the content is stored as a file into the `object` folder using its name to represent the key value.

-There are four types of object Git can store:
+There are four types of object *Git* can store:

-* `blobs`:
+* `blobs`: Contains bare repository files content.
-* `trees`:
+* `trees`: Generates a directory structure for repository files content.
-* `commits`:
+* `commits`: Represents a repository point in history.
-* `tags`:
+* `tags`: Specifies version and adds information to a certain commit.

-The most basic commands that allows you to manage *Git's* key, value store are commonly known as "plumbing" commands in contrast with the more user friendly ones that are referred as "porcelain".
+# Git objects

 ### Managing blob objects

+`git hash-object <file>`
+`git hash-object --stdin`
+`git hash-object -w <file>`
+`git cat-file -t blob <hash>`

+### Combining blobs into trees

+`git update-index --add <file>`
+`git update-index --remove <file>`
+`git write-tree`
+`git ls-tree`

 ### The staging area

-### Combining blobs into trees
+`git ls-files -s`
+`git ls-files -s --porcelain`

 ### Generating commits from trees

+`git commit-tree <tree>`
+`git commit-tree -p <parent> <tree>`

 # References and branches

+### References

+`git update-ref`

+Branches and tags are implemented as references to commits with the difference that the first one can be modified and the second one should not.

+### Symbolic references

+### Head

+To manage branch evolution and to help in creating repository history, `HEAD` symbolic reference is used.

-# Managing staging area
+# Managing working directory

+`git read-tree`
+`git checkout-tree`

 # Joining plumber into porcelain